-Application makes API calls which API calls need secret keys.
-These keys are not committed to code repository.
+The application makes API calls which API calls need secret keys.
+These keys are not committed to the code repository.

-This tutorials covers how to hide the secret keys hiding in React application created with create-react-app command.
+This tutorial covers how to hide the secret keys hiding in React applications created with the create-react-app command.

-For example, If you are creating react twilio plugin, you need ACCOUNT_SID and AUTH_TOKEN which are secret key details
+For example, If you are creating react Twilio plugin, you need secret keys such as ACCOUNT_SID and AUTH_TOKEN details.

-For example, React application is created with create-react-app command.
+For example, React application is created with the create-react-app command.

 Hide API key details in react application

-first install latest dotenv npm library using npm command
+first, install the latest dotenv npm library using the npm command

 npm install dotenv

-Create .env file in the application root directory
+Create a .env file in the application root directory

-.gitignore file which is not committed to git repository
+.gitignore file that is not committed to the git repository.

-Once you created env file and added api key details, you can access the using process.env file. process.env is process object for accessing environment variables.
+Once you created the env file and added API key details, you can access the using process.env file. process.env is a process object for accessing environment variables.

-In this dotenv npm dependency is not required, As create-react-app tool handles the adding environment files differently
+In this dotenv npm, dependency is not required, As the create-react-app tool handles the adding environment files differently.

-In the root of the project, Create a .env file
+At the root of the project, Create a

-each key is appended with REACT_APP notation for creating key, if you don’t add REACT_APP to keys, It returns empty while accessing in react comonents.
+each key is appended with REACT_APP_notation for creating a key, if you don’t add REACT_APP_ to keys, It returns empty while accessing in react components.

-Hiding API key details can be achieved with .env file which is not committed to git repository.
+Hiding API key details can be achieved with the .env file which is not committed to the git repository.